The following is an excerpt from the book Future Focused Learning, concerning inquiry learning and the power of Information Fluency.

 - Analyze the content for relevancy and credibility, authenticate it, and arrange it all appropriately for the most efficient application possible.
 This stage is about organizing, triangulating, and summarizing the collected data; checking data for relevance and distinguishing between legitimate and untrustworthy sources; differentiating fact from opinion; assessing the currency of all information; and examining it for underlying meaning, opinion, and bias.

 - Apply the knowledge to our use within the context of our original purpose for conducting the research.
-For our learners, this usually involves created some kind of a product, which could mean an essay, a report, a presentation, an experiment, or a multimedia project.
+For our learners, this usually involves creating some kind of a product, which could mean an essay, a report, a presentation, an experiment, or a multimedia project.
 It could also be applied by simply participating in a debate or even just creating an argument against another point of view.

-- Assess the effectiveness of the knowledge application and determine if the purpose for doing the research was actually fulfilled.
+- Assess the effectiveness of the knowledge application and determine if the purpose of doing the research was actually fulfilled.
 This is the all-important debrief stage of the research process.
-Here we ask questions about the processes and the information we gathered and reflect critically on both.
+Here we ask questions about the processes and the information we gather and reflect critically on both.
 We assess what was learned and how it was learned, what worked, what didn’t work, and how the process and the product could be made better the next time around.
 Assessing would also include making a definitive plan for acting on these reflections, internalizing new learning, and potentially transferring our experiences to other situations and circumstances.

 Although it’s entirely possible and acceptable, the 5As don’t need to be followed as a linear pathway to sourcing and using information.
 When engaging in the research component of any lesson, learners can use each stage of Information Fluency in a cyclical process, revisiting previous stages as they gain new insights.
 What they create is a common language between teachers and learners, and a continuum from early learning to senility.